 - Bring the pan to medium-high heat and cook the onions for 3 to 4 minutes

-- Add the garlic and cook for 2 to 4 more minutes.
+- Add the garlic and cook for 2 more minutes.
 Turn the heat off and let cool.

-- In a large bowl, combine the lamb, the cooled onion mixture, the oregano, dill, mint, and lemon zest.
-Sprinkle with salt and combine well.
+- In a large bowl, combine the lamb, the cooled onion mixture, the oregano, dill, mint, paprika and lemon zest.
+Sprinkle with salt and pepper and combine well.

 - Preheat the grill or cast iron pan

-- Form the lamb mixture into 4 equal patties and sprinkle with salt.
+- Form the lamb burger mixture into 4 equal patties and sprinkle with salt. (see notes on indenting the burgers with your thumb)

 - Cook the burgers 4 to 5 minutes per side for medium-rare.

-- Remove the burgers from the grill and let rest for 3 to 4 minutes.
+- Remove the lamb burgers from the grill and let rest for 3 to 4 minutes.

 - Cut the pitas in half.
 Put the Feta Tzatziki Sauce on the top bun